bring/developer-site/_posts/2020-12-23-sane-react-config-with-webpack.md

 Class name after processing: `otherInfo__parcelInfo__2i8y`

 #### PostCSS
 Lastly, we have [PostCSS Loader](https://webpack.js.org/loaders/postcss-loader/) which is for [PostCSS](https://postcss.org/) functionality.
-It has its own set of plugins which we configure in a separate file called postcss.config.js, similar to what we did with Babel.
+It has its own set of plugins configured in a separate file called postcss.config.js, similar to what we did with Babel.

 <pre class="highlight--b">
 postcss.config.js